Intersective sets over abelian groups: Acknowledgment

+The authors thank Th\'{a}i Ho\`ang L\^{e} for pointing out that Alon's result can be extended to cyclic groups.
+The authors also thank the anonymous referees for their valuable comments and suggestions.
+The second author is grateful to Gabriel Currier, Greg Martin, and J\'ozsef Solymosi for many helpful discussions.
 The research of the first author is supported by the Institute for Basic Science (IBS-R029-C4).
-The research of the second author is supported by a doctoral fellowship from the University of British Columbia.
-The authors thank Th\'{a}i Ho\`ang L\^{e} for pointing out that Alon's result can be extended to cyclic groups.
-The second author is also grateful to Gabriel Currier, Greg Martin, and J\'ozsef Solymosi for many helpful discussions.